 The accounting world is changing constantly as businesses become more driven by compliance, and technology changes in terms of how we process information.
 The modern accountant is more than just a number cruncher - they are a business adviser and financial specialist rolled into one.

 BDO’s Accounting Advisory Service team has specialised in keeping up to date with changing accounting standards so that you don’t have to.
 We can advise you on how to manage the transition towards NZ IFRS 16 and keep your business moving in the right direction.

-For more information and resources on NZ IFRS 16 visit BDO’s dedicated Adopting NZ IFRS 16 webpage on our website.
+- For more information and resources on NZ IFRS 16 visit BDO’s dedicated Adopting NZ IFRS 16 page

 - To discuss the ways the BDO can assist with your business’ adoption of NZ IFRS 16, contact the team today.